camunda/camunda-docs-static/get-started/content/spring/shared-process-engine.md

 </process-application>
 ```

-And third, the `applicationContext.xml` file is adjusted so that the shared process engine is looked up and a `SpringServletProcessApplication` is bootstrapped:
+And thirdly, the `applicationContext.xml` file is adjusted so that the shared process engine is looked up and a `SpringServletProcessApplication` is bootstrapped:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"